8 dead after smuggling boats capsize off San Diego coast

 Survivors may have escaped on land, including the woman who called 911.
 Authorities did not know her whereabouts.

 San Diego Lifeguard Chief James Gartland said rescuers found the two boats overturned in shallow waters when they arrived.
-Surf was modest, with swells around 3 feet (about 1 meter), but skies were foggy and black.
+Surf was modest, with swells around 3 feet (1 meter), but the skies were foggy and black.

 Hundreds of maritime smuggling operations occur every year off California’s coast and sometimes turn fatal.
 In May 2021, a packed boat carrying migrants capsized and broke apart in powerful surf along the rocky San Diego coast, killing three people and injuring more than two dozen others.